hyper-expanse/hyper-expanse.github.io/content/spec/developer-certificate-of-origin.md

 # Developer Certificate of Origin

-All contributors MUST certify they are able and willing to provide their contributions under the terms of a project's license by signing off to a [_Developer Certificate of Origin_](https://developercertificate.org/) (Version 1.1).
+All contributors MUST certify they are able and willing to provide their contributions under the terms of a project's license by signing off on a [_Developer Certificate of Origin_](https://developercertificate.org/) (Version 1.1).

 For a contributor to certify their ability, and willingness, to meet the requirements of the _Developer Certificate of Origin_, the following line must be included as the last line of a commit message for every commit contributed: